Der-Eddy/telegram_crypto_bot/README.md

-`/eth` | Shows the current price of one Ether in Euro | `/eth` `/coin` | Shows the current price of one given cryptocurrency | `/coin ethereum`, `/coin neo` `/top` | Shows the current top crypto currency based on their market cap | `/top`
+`/eth` | Shows the current price of one Ether in Euro | `/eth` `/coin` | Shows the current price of one given cryptocurrency | `/coin ethereum`, `/coin neo` `/top` | Shows the current top crypto currency based on their market cap | `/top` `/github` | Displays a link to the GitHub Repository | `/github`

+List to copy for [@BotFather](https://telegram.me/BotFather):

+    btc - Shows the current price of one Bitcoin in Euro eth - Shows the current price of one Ether in Euro coin - Shows the current price of one given cryptocurrency top - Shows the current top crypto currency based on their market cap github - Displays a link to the GitHub Repository

 Run
 -------------
-Either run it direct via `python3 main.py` or use systemd.
+Either run it directly via `python3 main.py` or use systemd.
 An example for a systemd service can be found at `telegram.service.example`:

     [Unit]
     Description=Telegram Crypto Bot